Living with Lions

 Lodge

-Because of this, it is vital that lions are protected outside these parks, and many livestock ranches are starting to supplement their incomes by opening tourist lodges, and are protecting the wildlife on their ranches, rather than destroying it.
+Because of this, it is vital that lions are protected outside these parks, and many livestock ranches supplement their incomes by operating tourist lodges and protecting their wildlife.

-Pastoralists on the communal lands, however, have not yet fully realized tourism as a potential alternative to their dependence on livestock, and wildlife is still scarce in many areas.
+Pastoralists on the communal lands, however, have not been able to establish tourism as a potential alternative to their dependence on livestock, and wildlife is scarce in many areas.

-LWL are helping to educate people in these communities, encouraging them to become involved with ecotourism and explaining that tourism requires wildlife, especially predators, and that maintaining healthy populations of grazers like wildebeest and zebra is also likely to decrease attacks on their livestock.
-They are hoping that local pastoralists will put aside areas of land for the exclusive use of wildlife, and that their negative attitudes towards carnivores may soon change.
+LWL helps introduce these communities to the potential income to be gained from wildlife-based ecotourism, explaining that tourism requires wildlife, especially predators, and that maintaining healthy populations of grazers like wildebeest and zebra is also likely to decrease attacks on their livestock.

-It has been suggested that trophy hunting may be another way to derive economic value from wildlife, giving people an incentive to coexist with lions, rather than seeing them as an expensive nuisance and eradicating them.
+It has been suggested that trophy hunting may be another way to derive economic value from wildlife, giving people an incentive to coexist with wildlife as a lucrative resource, rather than eradicating it.

 Male lion